FLORIDA RESIDENCY REQUIREMENTS

 Required Residency Documents

-To prove Florida residency, you must submit at least two documents:
+To prove Florida residency, you or your parent/guardian must submit at least two documents:

 Primary Documents (Tier 1) (at least one required):